Login

 • the European agricultural fund for rural development (EAFRD) finances rural development.

-Payments are managed at national level by each EU country.
+Payments are managed at the national level by each EU country.
 Information about the recipients of CAP payments is published by each country, in accordance with EU transparency rules.

 Related information